Hotel Management Courses for International Students

 • Travel and tourism coordinator — In this role, you can work with travel agencies, tourism boards, and tour operators to design and coordinate travel packages for tourists.
 As a travel and tourism coordinator, you will also have to stay updated on the history, culture, and iconic attractions of the countries and cities your guests are planning to visit.

-A hotel management degree gives you a transferable set of technical and managerial skills to apply for many jobs in various industries.
+At a US university, you’ll build a transferable set of technical and managerial skills to apply for many jobs in various industries.
 Most Shorelight universities also give students the option to choose minors in supplementary subjects such as business, supply chain, and logistics, which add value to your CV or resume and increase your earning potential.

 Check out possible careers you could qualify for with a hotel management degree, along with annual earnings estimates in the US, Brazil, China, and India: